Tetrophthalmi: Phylogeny

 In Garwood et al.'s phylogenetic tree, the basal Opiliones split into the "Phalangida" and stem Cyphophthalmi.
 The Cyphophthalmi stem then diversified into Cyphophthalmi proper and Tetrophthalmi, while the Phalangida split into Laniatores and the "Palpatores".
 Finally, the Palpatores diversified into Eupnoi and Dyspnoi.
 The analysis moves the divergence of the extant suborders from the Devonian Period to the Carboniferous.
-The opiliones' own divergence is dated to 414 million years ago, and arachnids are estimated to have originated during the late Cambrian to early Ordivician.
+The opiliones' own divergence is dated to 414 million years ago, and arachnids are estimated to have originated during the late Cambrian to early Ordovician.

 Genetic analysis performed on a modern Phalangium opilio specimen found a suppressed gene that, if active, would generate a second pair of eyes at the lateral location, providing independent evidence that four eyes is the ancestral condition.
 Garwood et al. also argue that a Carboniferous harvestmen diversification is more consistent with changes observed in other terrestrial arthropods, which have been linked to high oxygen levels during that period.

 Another recent phylogeny recovered Hastocularis as an early branching opilionid in the harvestman tree, along with the Cyphophthalmi.
-Eophalangium, the other genus in Garwood et al.'s Tetrophthalmi was recovered in a polytomy with the remaining oplionids, however.
+Eophalangium, the other genus in Garwood et al.s Tetrophthalmi was recovered in a polytomy with the remaining oplionids, however.

+The most recent phylogenetic analyses of Opiliones phylogeny have recovered Tetrophthalmi as derived members within the suborder Eupnoi, which has resulted in older ages of Opiliones diversification than previously estimated.
+The restoration of Eophangium sheari, the oldest known Opiliones fossil, to membership in Eupnoi is consistent with the original description of this species as a true daddy-longlegs.